-Productivity in general is defined as the quantitative measure between the number of resources used and the output produced [1].
-In an educational sector, the quantity and quality of research are heavily considered and weighted in global university rankings [2].
+Productivity in general is defined as the quantitative measure between the number of resources used and the output produced (Golnaraghi et al., 2019).
+In an educational sector, the quantity and quality of research are heavily considered and weighted in global university rankings (Ahmed & Diah, 2019).
 Number of studies considered scientific research from different point of view.
 Their aim is to find out main factors that may affect or influence scientific research in different institutes.
 Now, many universities or academic institutes seeking to achieve academic Accreditation from Authorized entities that mainly dependent on quality of learning outcomes and scientific research produced by the institute.
 The productivity of scientific papers is measured not only by number of research papers published by faculty members but also by the quality of produced research.
 Many studies addressed this topic from 1960 till now and different point of views found accordingly.
-Creswell [3] reviewed previous studies the number of research publications and the number of times those articles were cited were discovered to be the two primary indexes for evaluating university professors' research success between the 1960s and the 1980s.
+(JW Creswell, 1985) reviewed previous studies the number of research publications and the number of times those articles were cited were discovered to be the two primary indexes for evaluating university professors' research success between the 1960s and the 1980s.
 They determined that factors that may affect professors' research performance can be divided into individual factors and environmental factors.
-Future study should use interdisciplinary and diverse methodologies to examine how institutional and research area disparities affect university teachers' research performance, they advised [4].
+Future study should use interdisciplinary and diverse methodologies to examine how institutional and research area disparities affect university teachers' research performance, they advised (Yang, 2017).
 University academics' research output is broken down by Chang and Chiu into a number of indices in 2008: research project, journal article publishing, book and book chapter publication, conference paper, patent obtained through research results, and academic award.
-In terms of how to measure university professors' research performance [5].
-Wagner et al. [6] shed some insight into the motivating variables that affect how well literature reviews are received by scientists.
-Their thorough examination of 214 IS literature reviews demonstrates that, in addition to journallevel markers indicating scientific impact, characteristics at the author and article levels (such as expertise and collaboration) are crucial indications of scientific impact.
+In terms of how to measure university professors', research performance (Chang & Chiu, 2008).
+Wagner et al. (2016) shed some insight into the motivating variables that affect how well literature reviews are received by scientists.
+Their thorough examination of 214 IS literature reviews demonstrates that, in addition to journal-level markers indicating scientific impact, characteristics at the author and article levels (such as expertise and collaboration) are crucial indications of scientific impact.